ohnx-archive/url-short/README.md

 It can keep track of clicks as well.

 It looks not too bad.
-I spent around 1 hour writing the backend, and probably 5 hours working on the front-end, so you can tell where the primary emphasis of this project is.

 Also, sorry for the random `python.py` file.
 GitHub thinks that this project is in HTML without it because there's so much javascript everywhere to make things look nice.